-The practice had received four complaints during the last twelve months.
+The practice had received one complaint during the last twelve months.
 We looked at the practice procedure for acknowledging, recording, investigating and responding to complaints, concerns and suggestions made by patients and found there was an effective system in place which ensured a timely response.
-We saw that the complaints had been managed according to the practices' policy.
+We saw that the complaint had been managed according to the practices' policy.